SE-homework-group-5/CSC510_HW2b_group5/README.md

 # Description
 What is Fibonacci Series?
 Apart from a fun name?
 It is a series of numbers in which each number is the sum of the two preceding ones.
 Sounds fun right?
 Let's see the basic working-
-For e.g. The the series is- 0 + 1 = 1, 1 + 1 = 2, 1 + 2 = 3 and so on.
+For e.g. The series is- 0 + 1 = 1, 1 + 1 = 2, 1 + 2 = 3 and so on.
 Go ahead try out your addition skills!

 ![alt text](http://4.bp.blogspot.com/-aC5Bcv5AqfA/VP3hQmLlCxI/AAAAAAAAASw/GDaDhV3jg3U/s1600/fibonacci.gif)